veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Setup/_index.md

 [//]: # (TODO: find a place for this (if any) )

 ## Introduction
+Anka Build requires setup of Registry, Controller and Anka Nodes.

+***Anka Nodes*** are mac machines(host machines) on which Anka Agent runs.
+This requires installation of `anka.pkg` on the host machine.
+The VMs are provisioned on the Anka Nodes.

-Registry and Controller services are required to configure an Anka Build private macOS cloud.
+***Registry and Controller*** services are required to configure an Anka Build private macOS cloud.
 Registry and controller are packaged in two flavors.

 1. Linux (CentOS 7) Docker container package - anka-controller-registry-XXX.tar.gz
 2. Mac Application package - AnkaControllerRegistry-XXX.pkg